 This moving guide wouldn’t be complete without some mention of weather and quality of life in Houston.
-In the large picture, weather in Houston is beautiful and spending a day outside with a light jacket in the middle of January is not unusual.
+In the big picture, weather in Houston is beautiful and spending a day outside with a light jacket in the middle of January is not unusual.
+Many restaurants and bars feature large patios and outdoor dining for this very reason.
 However, there are some weather-related factors to know.

 First, it rains often in Houston, more so than other Texas cities.
 Though the rain may not last for longer than an hour, getting daily showers is common.
-Also, in the height of the summer, extreme heat and humidity can be a problem.
+Also, in the height of the summer, extreme heat and humidity can take its toll.
 With that weather comes some extreme mosquitos and other insects.